 - If you want to hear the sound of real bagpipes, head to the Royal Mile, particularly the end nearest the Castle.
 There will invariably be a busker or two in full Scottish dress entertaining the crowds.
 They are usually happy to pose for photos too (just remember to put a donation in the bucket or hat).

 - Visiting Edinburgh Castle?
 Get there early and head straight to the Honours of Scotland (the crown jewels) before visiting anything else.
 They are the most popular part of the Castle and the queues to see them become very long throughout the day.

 - Don’t offend the locals by suggesting that Scotland is part of England – they are two distinct countries.
 Both are, however, part of the United Kingdom, which also encompasses Wales and Northern Ireland.

 - Looking for a fun night out in true Scottish style?
 Then find yourself a ceilidh (pronounced kay-lee)!
 Traditionally a highland Gaelic form of entertainment, a ceilidh is basically an evening of fiddle music, dancing, singing and storytelling.
 There are opportunities to experience them all over Edinburgh.
 Here you can check the calendar to find out if there’s one taking place during your stay.

 - Don’t waste your data – you will come across public access wifi throughout the city, with no restrictions on time.
 Just look for ‘EdiFreeWifi’ in your available networks and log in using either Facebook or by providing basic details.

-- Whilst many hotels and attractions of Edinburgh are well equipped to accommodate wheelchairs, the cobbled streets, narrow roads, inclines and winding staircases of the Old Town would make a visit challenging for someone with limited mobility.
-See here more information about accessibility in the city.
+- Whilst many hotels and attractions of Edinburgh are well equipped to accommodate wheelchairs, the cobbled streets, narrow roads, inclines, and winding staircases of the Old Town would make a visit challenging for someone with limited mobility.
+See here for more information about accessibility in the city.